tscanlin/developers.optimizely.com/src/content/samples/technology-integrations/2-cms.md

 #### 4. Start the experiment
-Finally, we'll add a start button so users can run the experiment directly from Wordpress.
+Finally, we'll add a start button so users can run the experiment directly from WordPress.
 Once it's started, we'll turn it into a pause button to stop the running experiement.

 This button will update the experiment's `status` to `Running` or `Paused`.

-#####Example Javascript
+#####Example JavaScript
     function startExperiment(experiment) {
       $('#optimizely_toggle_running').text('Starting...');
       optly.put('experiments/' + experiment.id, {'status': 'Running'}, function(response) {